2/6/2025

 Greg Lewis

 Okay, great.
-And then just my other question was, it seems to be a non-event, but I guess last month the US put some Chinese shipyards on their blacklist or whatever.
-I think it was companies ability to use those yards for like dry docking and special surveys.
+And then just my other question was, it seems to be a non-event, but I guess last month, the US put some Chinese shipyards under like a blacklist or whatever.
+I think it was not sanctioned, but blacklisted.
+Does that create any impacts in terms of international trading companies ability to use those yards for dry dockings and special surveys.
 I would think it doesn't, but I just want to clarify that.

 speaker

-Yeah, I appreciate that you think that I can clarify it, but I'm afraid I'm not sure I can give you a credible answer to that.
-But I'm not so sure it's an issue.
-So at least not based on the information that's available to me now.
-So I'm sorry, I can't help you any further on that.
+I appreciate that you think that I can clarify it, but I'm afraid I'm not sure I can give you a credible answer to that.
+I'm not so sure it's an issue, at least not based on the information that's available to me now.
+I'm sorry, I can't help you any further on that, but

 speaker